Blast away outdoor dirt with a versatile power washer

 These are a great way to reduce your home water usage, as they allow you to draw water from a water butt or tank rather than a tap.
 These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off – such as larger gardens.
 Using a suction hose to run your pressure washer with rainwater also means that you can continue to use your washer during a hosepipe ban.

 You might need

-In order to operate any pressure washer, you’ll need a hosepipe to connect your washer to the mains water supply.
-Whilst you don’t need a specialist product, you’ll need make sure it’s the right diameter and long enough to reach where you’ll need it.
-If you’re going for a longer hosepipe, consider one supplied with a hose reel – it’ll keep things neat and tidy whilst working and make storage easier.
+To operate any pressure washer, you’ll need a garden hose to connect your washer to the mains water supply.
+Whilst no specialist products are required, the hose does have to be the right diameter and long enough to reach where you’ll want it.
+If you’re going for a longer hose, consider one supplied with a hose reel – it’ll keep things neat and tidy when working and make storage easier.

-- For decks and garden furniture Choose a wood care detergent that is formulated to remove moss and other vegetation that tend to build up on wood, as this will help to make light work of their removal.
+- For decks and wooden garden furniture - choose a woodcare detergent that's formulated to remove moss and other vegetation that tends to build up on wood, as this will help to make light work of their removal.
 Some products also contain ingredients to care for the wood, protecting it from deterioration.

 - For driveways, paths and patios - a cleaner designed for use on these surfaces will help with moss and algae removal, returning your paving and surfaces to their original finish